Astrophysics (Index) | About |

 An optical interferometer is an interferometer for visible light, and/or nearby portions of the neighboring bands, infrared and ultraviolet.
 Use of them is called optical interferometry.

-Some research-telescope optical instruments incorporate interferometry internally, e.g., a Michelson interferometer in an imaging Fourier transform spectrometer.
-Also, interferometry using a grating rather than a prism qualifies.
+Some research-telescope optical instruments incorporate optical interferometry internally, e.g., a Michelson interferometer in an imaging Fourier transform spectrometer.
 Gravitational-wave detectors such as LIGO also incorporate them.
+A grating within a spectroscope works by interference, but generally is not termed an interferometer.